judyboon/blog/_posts/2017-07-15-the-bridge-between-DNN-HMM.markdown

 # Hidden Markov model

 The most important component in speech recognition is the HMM part (which might not be the case with recent emergence of temporary neural network such as LSTM).
-A HMM consists of following gradients
+A HMM consists of following ingredients

 * Emission distribution